nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

 6. If the ArrayList value is not null (Connection was successful), it is saved locally using the saveModuleList() method.
 7. The ArrayList value is then returned to `Zoomaster`, which stores it as a static ArrayList in `Module`.
 This ArrayList is then used to validate modules.
-8. To be validated, the module to be added must exists in the ArrayList.
+8. To be validated, the module to be added must exist in the ArrayList.
 However, if the ArrayList is null (Failed to Connect), the validation will always return true.
 This is to allow the application to still be usable, although without the module validation feature.

 #### Design consideration: